julienr/pycharm-cellmode/README.rst

 Python cell mode for PyCharm
 ============================
 This provides actions to execute a python "cell" in PyCharm.
+A cell is delimited by ##, for example :

+    ##
+    print 'foo'
+    if True:
+        print 'bar'
+    ##

+This plugin provides 3 actions under the Code menu.
+You can assign keyboard shortcuts to each:
+- Run Cell
+- Run Cell and go to next
+- Run Line under the caret

 The cell can be sent to either :

 1. the internal ipython console